vipin-banka/hunk-catalog/README.md

   - Using the Nuget package manager add a dependency on *Plugin.Hunk.Catalog*.

 ## <a name="getting-started">Getting started
-This plugin covers lot of things so let's go by samples.
+This plugin covers lot of things so let's see following samples:
-There are samples for following:

 1. [Import a Sellable Item](#import-sellable-item)
 2. [Import a Sellable Item with Variants](#import-sellable-item-with-variants)
 3. [Import a Sellable Item with Localize Content](#import-sellable-item-with-localize-content)